nz-social-investment-agency/sia_repo_template/README.md

 ## Dependencies
 * It is necessary to have an IDI Project if you wish to run the code.
 Visit the Stats NZ website for more information about this.
 * Code dependencies are captured via submodules in Github.
 You will find the submodules in the `lib` folder of this repository.
+Currently the submodules available are
+   * `social_investment_analytical_layer`
+   * `social_investment_data_foundation`
+   * `SIAtoolbox`
+   * `mha_data_definition`
-Currently the submodules available are the `social_investment_analytical_layer`, `social_investment_data_foundation`, `SIAtoolbox` and `mha_data_definition`.
-To ensure you clone the submodules as well use `git clone --recursive https://nz-social-investment-agency/sia_repo_template.git`, Regular cloning or downloading of the zip file will result in all the `lib` subfolders being empty.
+* To ensure you clone the submodules as well use `git clone --recursive https://nz-social-investment-agency/sia_repo_template.git`, Regular cloning or downloading of the zip file will result in all the `lib` subfolders being empty.
-* It is necessary to download and run the `social_investment_analytical_layer` scripts so that the SIAL tables exist for creating the service metrics (such as benefit costs, general medical subsidy costs and so on).
+* The SIAL tables must exist for creating the service metrics in the data foundation (such as benefit costs, general medical subsidy costs and so on).
 We strongly recommend using the version in the submodule so that you always have access to the latest enhancements and bug fixes.
 Note when you create the SIAL tables, the script will attempt to access the following schemas in `IDI_Clean` (or the archives if you wish to use an older refresh):
     * acc_clean
     * cor_clean
     * cyf_clean